Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 ## Development and testing environment

+The best platform to perform CartoCSS customizations is [Kosmtik](https://github.com/kosmtik).
+Also [TileMill](../tilemill-ubuntu) can be used.

-The development environment based on [Kosmtik](https://github.com/kosmtik) reflects the OSM architecture through a local toolchain.
+The development environment based on Kosmtik reflects the OSM architecture through a local toolchain.

 |project.yaml ![yml][yml]       | |osm-carto CartoCSS styles (.mml) ![css][css]|
 |                               |↘|↓|